KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 - Coherence

 For entropic resonance,
-which inclines toward motion and individuation,
+which orients toward motion and individuation,
 that same fixity may be felt as static tension:
 a stillness without release.